About CAEP Annual Reporting

 These student growth data are in alignment with CAEP Annual Report Measure 1 (Initial): Completer effectiveness.
 (R4.1) and demonstrate completer impact in contributing to P-12 student-learning growth.

 UNC-Chapel Hill monitors EVAAS data annually, seeking opportunities to make targeted improvements in program areas and their coursework.
 We also monitor these data as they are a key component in the new accountability model for North Carolina EPPs.
-These data suggest opportunities for program improvement post-COVID.
+These data suggest opportunities for program improvement post-pandemic.
 Of note, we are eager to ascertain if performance trends for UNC-Chapel Hill and the state data return to pre-pandemic rates — where UNC-Chapel Hill has higher rates of teachers meeting or exceeding student growth estimates than the state average — or if the trend will shift.

 Data Source: NCDPI EPP Performance Report